aiplanethub/5-week_Data_Science_Bootcamp/week-3/171-Day 7: Logistic Regression Intuition and Practice (Optional).md

 ### Logistic Regression

-* Logistic Regression is one of the basic and popular algorithms to solve a binary classification problems
+* Logistic Regression is one of the primary and popular algorithms for solving binary classification problems
-* For each input, logistic regression outputs a probability that this input belongs to one of the 2 classes
+* For each input, logistic regression outputs a probability that this input belongs to one of the two classes
-  * Set a probability threshold boundary and that determines which class the input belongs to
+  * Set a probability threshold boundary that determines which class the input belongs to
 * Binary classification problems (2 classes):
   * Emails (Spam / Not Spam)
   * Credit Card Transactions (Fraudulent / Not Fraudulent)
   * Loan Default (Yes / No)
-* Now, you may ask why don’t we use Linear Regression?
+* Now, you may ask, why don't we use Linear Regression?
 Why do we need a new algorithm?
-* Well, you would ﬁnd all the answers in the video in the next slides.
+* Well, you will ﬁnd all the answers in the video below.
-* The video below is a must watch, the instructor has brilliantly explained about logistic regression!
+* The video below is a must-watch; the instructor has brilliantly explained logistic regression!

 ### **Must Watch:** Understanding Logistic Regression